TheChanRProject/sepal_ai_superstars_ds_tasks/docs/tasks/medical_scribe_json_schema/Simulated_Transcript.md

 **Patient:** What do you think it could be?

 **Physician:** There are several possibilities we need to explore.
-The combination of anterograde amnesia—that's the difficulty forming new memories you've been experiencing—along with the headaches, neck pain, and neurological symptoms could indicate a few different conditions.
+The combination of anterograde amnesia — that's the difficulty forming new memories you've been experiencing—along with the headaches, neck pain, and neurological symptoms could indicate a few different conditions.
 It could be related to increased intracranial pressure, possibly a cerebrospinal fluid issue, or even something affecting the cervical spine that's impacting blood flow.
 There's also a possibility of a Chiari malformation, where brain tissue extends into the spinal canal.

 **Patient:** That sounds serious.